 Then, for a couple of minutes, it seemed as if somebody pressed the mute button, silencing all the cars along Roxas Boulevard, the waves of Manila Bay, and the children crying because they could not find their candies, before she finally replied, “Of course you weren’t trying to pick me up.
-And of course you do know me.
-I thought the shirt would catch your attention and it turned out I was right.”
+I thought you’d notice the shirt.
+And of course you do know me.”

 She spoke, and recognition dawned in an instant.
 After all, how could I forget a voice that had been whispering in my head since childhood?

 “You miss math, don’t you?”
 She sat on the other end of the bench, her shoulder-length black hair dancing with the air.